Aelius Gallus: Life

 When Aelius Gallus set out with his army, he trusted to the guidance of a Nabataean called Syllaeus, who deceived and misled him.
 A long account of this expedition through the desert is given by Strabo—who derived most of his information about Arabia from his friend Aelius Gallus.
 Aelius Gallus initially set sail with 10,000 infantry consisting of Romans and Roman allies, among whom were five-hundred Jews and one thousand Nabataeans.
-They crossed the Red Sea, and after fourteen days landed at Leucê Comê, in the land of the Nabataeans.
+They crossed the Red Sea, and after fourteen days landed at Leuke Kome in the land of the Nabataeans.
 Thence, they proceeded by foot and by camel to the land of Aretas.
 Thence, they passed through a wasteland called Ararenê, occupied by a nomadic people, and thence proceeded another fifty days until reaching Najran.
 From there they marched another six days where they arrived at a certain river where they joined battle with the local inhabitants, having slain 10,000 of them.
 Afterwards, they took the city called Asca, which had been forsaken by its king; and thence the Roman army proceeded to a city called Athrula; and, having mastered it without a struggle, Aelius Gallus placed a garrison in it, arranged for supplies of grain and dates for his march and advanced to a city called Marsiaba.
+Guglielmo Ferrero (The Greatness and Decline of Rome, v.
+IV, Chap.
+X, trans.
+Chaytor, Heinemann, London, 1908) suggests that this city is Marib.
 The burning heat of the sun, the bad water, and the want of every thing necessary to support life, produced a disease among the soldiers that was altogether unknown to the Romans, and destroyed the greater part of the army; so that the Arabs were not only not subdued, but succeeded in driving the Romans even from those parts of the country which they had previously possessed.
 At this time, Aelius Gallus and his army had spent six months on their military campaign in Arabia, on account of his treacherous guide, while he effected his retreat in sixty days, obliged to return to Alexandria, having lost the greater part of his force.
 The campaign is the subject of a 1951 novel, The Eagle and the Sun by Lord Belhaven, who had done military and civilian service in the region.